Iraq: American troops leaving Syria cannot stay in Iraq

 “These forces do not have any approval to remain in Iraq,” it said.
 The statement did not specify a time limit for how long the troops can stay there.

-Meanwhile, U.S. troops continued to pull out of northern Syria after Turkey’s invasion into the border region.
+Meanwhile, U.S. troops continued to pull out of northern Syria.
 Reports of sporadic clashes have continued between Turkish-backed fighters and the U.S.-allied Syria Kurdish forces despite a five-day cease-fire agreement hammered out on Thursday between U.S. and Turkish leaders.
 The cease-fire expires Tuesday night.

 Esper has said the troops going into Iraq will have two missions.